DeeMetuso/javascript-intermediate/README.md

 newWin.document.write(<script>window.opener.document.body.innerHTML = 'Test'<\/script>);
 // window.opener: refers to the parent window that opened the new window
 // window.opener.document.body: Access the <body> element of the parent window
+// .innerHTML = 'Test': This sets the content of the parent window's <body> element to the string "Test".

 Same origin concept
 URLs have the same origin if they have the same protocol, domain and port